onepersonservices/www/README.md

 ### Productised services

-While not technically SaaS, I find productised services fascinating due to the predictable value delivery model and income model, which is subscription based.
-I'm not someone who will say "it has to be a SaaS and nothing else".
+While not technically SaaS Services, I find productised services fascinating due to the predictable value delivery model and income model, which is subscription based.
+I'm not someone who will say "it has to be a SaaS Services and nothing else".

 I think if you're already a freelancer or finding yourself looking for certain kind of work at a defined frequency, there's a business case to be made there.